The Executioner and Her Way of Life: Manga

-A manga adaptation with art by Ryo Mitsuya was serialized in Square Enix's Young Gangan magazine from June 5, 2020, to April 19, 2024.
-Its chapters were collected in seven tankōbon volumes.
-On September 24, 2025, Square Enix began releasing English chapters of the manga on its Manga UP! service.
+A manga adaptation was serialized in Square Enix's Young Gangan magazine from June 5, 2020, to April 19, 2024.
+Square Enix published the first tankōbon volume of the series on February 9, 2021; the seventh and final volume was released on September 25, 2024.
+On September 24, 2025, Square Enix began publishing English chapters of the manga on its Manga Up! service.
 The manga is licensed in North America by Yen Press.
+On December 30, 2025, the last of the seven volumes was released in English.

 Anime

-At the "GA Fes 2021" event livestream, it was announced that the series would be receiving an anime television series adaptation.
-The series was animated by J.C.Staff and directed by Yoshiki Kawasaki, making his directorial debut, with Shōgo Yasukawa supervising scripts, Keiko Tamaki designing characters, and Michiru composing the series' music.
+An anime television series adaptation of the light novels was announced on January 31, 2021.
+The series is animated by J.C.Staff and directed by Yoshiki Kawasaki, making his directorial debut, with Shōgo Yasukawa supervising scripts, Keiko Tamaki designing characters, and Michiru composing music.
 Egg Firm and SB Creative produced the series.

-It aired from April 2 to June 18, 2022, on Tokyo MX, BS11, and AT-X. (Note: Tokyo MX lists the series premiere at 24:30 on April 1, 2022, which is effectively 12:30 a.m.
+The series aired from April 2 to June 18, 2022, on Tokyo MX, BS11, and AT-X. (Note: Tokyo MX lists the series premiere at 24:30 on April 1, 2022, which is effectively 12:30 a.m.
 JST on April 2.)
-The first six episodes cover the first volume of the novel series, and the last six cover the second one.
-The opening theme song is "Paper Bouquet" by Mili, while the ending theme song is "Tomoshibi Serenade" (Serenade by Lamplight) by ChouCho.
+The first six episodes cover the first volume of the light novels, while the last six cover the second one.
+The opening theme song is "Paper Bouquet" by Mili, and the ending theme song is "Tomoshibi Serenade" (Serenade by Lamplight) by ChouCho.

-Sentai Filmworks licensed the series outside of Asia and is streaming it on Hidive.
-On May 11, 2022, Hidive announced that the series would receive an English dub, which premiered on May 20.
+Sentai Filmworks licensed the series outside of Asia on Hidive.
+An English dub of the series premiered on Hidive on May 20, 2022.
 Medialink licensed the series in Southeast Asia, South Asia, and Oceania (minus Australia and New Zealand).

+On August 31, 2022, a Blu-ray edition of the first part of the anime was released, featuring episodes 1–6 of the anime, episodes 1–9 of the radio program, art by Nilitsu, a special character booklet, and an original short story by Sato.
+On September 28, 2022, a Blu-ray edition of the second part of the anime was released, featuring episodes 7–12 of the anime, episodes 10–16 of the radio program, and similar bonuses to the first edition, including another short story by Sato.

 Other media

-A 12-episode internet radio program to promote the show aired every Friday on Onsen Internet Radio Station from January 28 to July 1, 2022.
-It was hosted by Iori Saeki and Moe Kahara, who played Menou and Akari respectively, and featured guest appearances by Hisako Kanemoto (Momo), Yuko Kaida (Flare), Tamie Kubota (Orwell), M.A.O (Ashuna), Maika Iwami (Manon), Anzu Haruno (Pandæmonium), and ChouCho (singer and lyricist of the ED).
-Episodes 1–9 were released with the CD of the first half of the animated series on August 31, 2022, while episodes 10–16 were released with the CD of the second half of the animated series on September 28, 2022.
+A 12-episode internet radio program to promote the show aired on Onsen Internet Radio Station from January 28 to July 1, 2022.
+It was hosted by Iori Saeki and Moe Kahara, who played Menou and Akari, respectively, and featured guest appearances by Hisako Kanemoto (Momo), Yuko Kaida (Flare), Tamie Kubota (Orwell), M·A·O (Ashuna), Manaka Iwami (Manon), Anzu Haruno (Pandemonium), and ChouCho (singer and lyricist of the ending theme).

 A crossover event between the series and the game Is It Wrong to Try to Pick Up Girls in a Dungeon?
-Infinite Combate was held on April 22, 2022.
+Infinite Combate was held from April 22 to May 6, 2022, featuring Momo as a playable character.
+Another crossover event, between the franchise and the online game Girls & Creatures, was held from June 23 to July 7, 2022, featuring the four main characters as heroes and Manon as a boss.